 The open-source community has rallied around popular tools like Prometheus, which is popularly used for metric collection and monitoring.

-And there are many native third-party solutions for everything from monitoring to logging, cost management, load testing, and security, including those offered by ContainIQ, a Kubernetes native monitoring, and observability company.
+And there are many native third-party solutions for everything from monitoring to logging, cost management, load testing, and security.

 By using a native toolset, engineering teams are able to save time and work more efficiently.

 Kubernetes has rapidly increased in popularity and the number of engineers with experience in Kubernetes has grown.
 According to a 2021 study by the Cloud Native Computing Foundation, from 2020 to 2021, the number of Kubernetes engineers grew by 67% to 3.9 million.

 The growing number of engineers with experience in Kubernetes is great for businesses of all sizes.
 And the same CNCF survey found that 69% of their respondents are using Kubernetes in production and that 31% of backend engineers globally are using Kubernetes.